Subscribe & Save + Get Free shipping on all Auto-ship Orders

 92. Iigo M, Shimamura M, Matsuda E, et al. Orally administered bovine lactoferrin induces caspase-1 and interleukin-18 in the mouse intestinal mucosa: a possible explanation for inhibition of carcinogenesis and metastasis.
 Cytokine.
 2004;25:36-44.

 93. Oguchi S, Walker WA, Sanderson IR.
-Iron saturation alters the effect of lactoferrin on the proliferation and differentiation of human enterocytes (Caco-2 cells).
+Iron saturation alters lactoferrin's effect on the proliferation and differentiation of human enterocytes (Caco-2 cells).
 Biol Neonate.
 1995;67:330-9.

 94. Spadaro M, Caorsi C, Ceruti P, et al. Lactoferrin, a major defense protein of innate immunity, is a novel maturation factor for human dendritic cells.
 FASEB J. 2008;22:2747-57.